 Positive news is on the horizon!

 - Qualico is developing the first new neighbourhood in Waverley West B but construction of the new neighbourhood can’t start till roads are constructed!
-Phase One of a new segment of Bison Road is anticipated to start 2021-2022 – to enable construction of the new neighbourhood and enable construction of the new high school and elementary school, recreation campus and fire hall.
+Phase One of a new segment of Bison Road will be constructed in 2022 – to enable construction of the new neighbourhood and enable construction of the new high school and elementary school, recreation campus and fire hall.